General Contact Information

 - September (finishing in Summer semester of the same year)

-'Graduation' or 'Conferral of Degree' are synonymous.
+"Graduation" or "conferral of degree" are synonymous.
 They refer to the date that the degree is awarded.
-'Commencement' is the ceremony which is held once a year in early May or June.
-Attendance at commencement is not a guarantee of degree conferral.
+"Commencement" is the ceremony that is held once a year in late May or early June.
+Attendance at Commencement is not a guarantee of degree conferral.
 For information about Commencement, please check with the Office of Student Life (Newman Vertical Campus, Room 2-210) or visit Commencement @ Baruch.

 Graduation Application Opening Dates and Deadlines: